heikkivihersalo/kotisivu-block-theme/README.md

 3. Taking away all the control is probably not the best idea.
 Ideology behind `section` and `wrapper` is to limit possibilities that client has.
 Also it creates a little bit cleaner markup.
 However there is a custom built styling options (css grid, background color and spacing).
 These are probably one of the most common controls that are needed for different sections, so it is wise to have the ability to control them straight from the editor.

 4. Creating separate set of utility classes is also probably a good thing.
 In `src/assets/styles/inline/utilities.css` you can find current utility classes that are added to the site <head>.
-Really useful ones are basically all the css-grid related stuff (`has-cols-<XX>`) and `is-visually-hidden` that hides the element visually but keeps it accessible for screen readers.
+Really useful ones are basically all the css-grid related stuff (`cols-<XX>`) and `is-visually-hidden` that hides the element visually but keeps it accessible for screen readers.

 5. Dynamic blocks are great for site headers, footers, dynamic data or React apps.
 Usually client does not need that much of an control to modify header or footer information so you can just build it with PHP.
 Content can be fetched from options or menus.
 You can also create a block template to give little bit of control.
 Dynamic blocks work great for blog post templates (or similar).
 It is so much easier to create markup with PHP than with FSE (Full Site Editor).